 How much is too much?

 First, let’s discuss how much salt is appropriate for babies.
 Babies need some salt for healthy functioning.
 Up to 12 months of age, the recommendation is for babies to consume less than 400 mg sodium per day.
 This includes salt found in breastmilk/formula AND solid foods.
-So, considering that breastmilk and formula have about 200 mg of sodium per 24 oz., this means that babies should only be consuming about 200 mg of sodium via solid food daily.
+So, considering that breastmilk and formula have about 200 mg of sodium per 24 oz., this means that babies should only be consuming about 200 mg of sodium via solid food daily (and depending on age and number of meals, that’s not a lot per meal/snack).

 Keep in mind that sodium is a component of salt (table salt is made up of sodium + chloride).
 So, if you’re trying to determine how much sodium your baby is getting from added salt to a meal, you’ll want to remember that 400 mg of sodium specifically equals about 1 g of salt.

 So, since babies may be able to handle more we don’t know for sure, don’t stress about it too much.
 Although, I’m not saying we shouldn’t watch our salt levels at all.
 Keep this in perspective.
 If they are only eating homemade meals that day, then a bit of added salt to that meal might be ok.
 If they are eating out at a restaurant with you, or are consuming any type of packaged/processed food, then definitely be very mindful of not offering other high salt foods or meals with added salt to it.

 Foods high in salt